-Canada beats Russia 2-1 to reach first Davis Cup final
+Spain beats Britain to face Canada in Davis Cup final

 The 150th-ranked Pospisil did not drop a set in singles this week until his loss to Rublev.
 The 20-year-old Shapovalov, No. 15 in the world, also won three of his four singles.

-Russia, which won its Davis Cup titles in 2002 and 2006, also used only Khachanov and Rublev.
+Russia, which won the Davis Cup in 2002 and 2006, also used only Khachanov and Rublev.

+“It hurts of course that we lost today, but overall we gave our best,” Khachanov said.
+“We cannot complain that we didn’t do something.”

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports